dilner1/Garden-Gnome-Blog/TESTING.md

 ## Manual Testing

-Manual testing was carried out on this site as oppost to automated testing.
+Manual testing was carried out on this site as oppost to automated testing by both myself and having other users without prior knowledge of the site to test it.

 ------